Explore the Croatian Coastline by Superyacht

 Day 3: Split to Brac

-Brac, despite its proximity to the livelier Split, is actually one of the least “touristy” destinations of many islands in the Dalmatia area.
+Brac, despite its proximity to the livelier Split, is actually one of the least “touristy” destinations of many islands in the Dalmatian area.
 Enjoy the seclusion, peace and quiet before heading to the more well-known islands.

 Day 4: Brac to Hvar